 Another example is with options investors.
 Break even analysis is used heavily by this group of investors.
 They calculate probabilities of reaching the break even point, which is a crucial measure as time isn’t on the side of an option buyer.

-Options have an expiration date.
-The premiums that option buyers pay are part of the consideration for break even analysis in options investing.
+Remember, options have an expiration date; the premiums that option buyers pay are part of the consideration for break even analysis in options investing.

 Share this image on your site: